paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this title”, meaning title III of Pub.
 L. 87–128, Aug.
 8, 1961, 75 Stat.
-307, as amended, known as the Consolidated Farm and Rural Development Act.
+307, known as the Consolidated Farm and Rural Development Act, which is classified principally to this chapter.
 For complete classification of title III to the Code, see Short Title note set out below and Tables.

 #### Codification
 Section is comprised of subsec. (b) of section 301 of Pub.
 L. 87–128.
 Subsec. (a) of such section 301 is set out as a Short Title note below.